ustc-zck/lei/README.md

 #TODO

-Now, signal event is not sopprted in this library, which will be added in the future.
+Now, signal event is not supported in this library, which will be added in the future.